-The SMO copies the policy and Security Group Member configuration to all Security Group Members in the UP state.
+The SMO copies the policy and Security Group Member configuration to all Security Group Members in the state "UP".

-When the Security Group Member enters the UP state, it automatically gets the installed policy and configurations that are installed, from the SMO.
+When the Security Group Member enters the state "UP", it automatically gets the installed policy and configurations that are installed, from the SMO.

-When there is only one Security Group Member in the UP state, it is possible there is no SMO.
+When there is only one Security Group Member in the state "UP", it is possible there is no SMO.
 Then, that Security Group Member uses its local policy and configuration.